Eschatologue/CM_wiki/docs/gameplay/resources.md

     If you have the abilty to cast a spell without expending a spell slot (Warlock's Mystic Arcanum or Star Druid Guiding Bolts), you can cast those spell and can still cast another spell by expending a spell slot.
 All other rules of spellcasting still apply.

 To cast a spell, a character must expend a :rsc-spell-slot: **Spell Slot** of the spell's level or higher.
-Each spellcasting class's :rsc-spell-slot: **Spell Slots** are unique to that class.
+Each spellcasting class's :rsc-spell-slot: Spell Slots are unique to that class.
 For instance, a character cannot use a druid :rsc-spell-slot: **Spell Slot** to cast a wizard spell when multiclassing.
 To cast a spell, the character must use a :rsc-spell-slot: **Spell Slot** available to the class from which the spell originates.

-This restriction does not apply to Warlock :rsc-spell-slot: **Spell Slots**.
+This restriction does not apply to Warlock :rsc-spell-slot: Spell Slots.
 A warlock :rsc-spell-slot: **Spell Slot** can be used to cast a spell from any class even if that spell does not belong to the warlock class, provided that the character know and can cast the spell.
 Does not work in reverse however, you can't cast a warlock spell using a wizard :rsc-spell-slot: **Spell Slot**.

 ### Recovery of Spell Slots

-Most spellcasters regain all their :rsc-spell-slot: **Spell Slots** after completing a Long Rest (typically 8 hours of rest).
-Some classes, like the Warlock, have features that allow them to recover :rsc-spell-slot: **Spell Slots** more frequently, such as during a Short Rest (about 1 hour).
+Most spellcasters regain all their :rsc-spell-slot: Spell Slots after completing a Long Rest (typically 8 hours of rest).
+Some classes, like the Warlock, have features that allow them to recover :rsc-spell-slot: Spell Slots more frequently, such as during a Short Rest (about 1 hour).

 **Examples:**

-- **A Level 3 Wizard:** A 3rd-level wizard might have four 1st-level :rsc-spell-slot: **Spell Slots** and two 2nd-level :rsc-spell-slot: **Spell Slots**.
-They can cast six spells before needing to rest, using only the :rsc-spell-slot: **Spell Slots** available to them as a wizard class.
+- **A Level 3 Wizard:** A 3rd-level wizard might have four 1st-level :rsc-spell-slot: Spell Slots and two 2nd-level :rsc-spell-slot: Spell Slots.
+They can cast six spells before needing to rest, using only the :rsc-spell-slot: Spell Slots available to them as a wizard class.
 - **Using a Higher-Level Slot:** A cleric might cast "Cure Wounds," which is a 1st-level spell, using a 3rd-level :rsc-spell-slot: **Spell Slot** to heal for more Hit Points.
-Instead of the base healing amount, the spell heals additional Hit Points per each level above the 1st, using only the cleric's :rsc-spell-slot: **Spell Slots**.
+Instead of the base healing amount, the spell heals additional Hit Points per each level above the 1st, using only the cleric's :rsc-spell-slot: Spell Slots.

 ### Spell Slot Table

-Each spellcasting class has a table that shows the number of :rsc-spell-slot: **Spell Slots** available at each level.
+Each spellcasting class has a table that shows the number of :rsc-spell-slot: Spell Slots available at each level.
 This table is crucial for players to track how many spells they can cast before needing to rest.
 The table varies from class to class, reflecting the different spellcasting abilities of wizards, clerics, sorcerers, and other spellcasters.

 ### Flexible Casting

-Higher-level :rsc-spell-slot: **Spell Slots** can be used to cast lower-level spells, often with enhanced effects.
+Higher-level :rsc-spell-slot: Spell Slots can be used to cast lower-level spells, often with enhanced effects.
 For example, casting the spell "Magic Missile" using a 2nd-level :rsc-spell-slot: **Spell Slot** instead of a 1st-level slot grants additional missiles.

 *See [Spellcasting] for the rules of casting spells*